Seeking Physics in Diffusion Noise: Method

-\textbf{Causal temporal modeling.} Physical violations unfold over time and may affect subsequent frames.
-We therefore model temporal dependencies with a small causal self-attention module~\cite{wang2021causal} over the per-frame sequence, using a triangular mask so that frame $i$ attends only to frames $j \le i$.
-This prevents the verifier from exploiting future video frames when applied at intermediate denoising checkpoints.
-Concretely, we first project $\mathbf{f}_t^{(\ell)} \in \mathbb{R}^{F\times D}$ to dimension $d$ and add learnable positional embeddings:

-where $\mathrm{Proj}(\cdot)$ is a linear layer.
-We then apply a single layer of causal multi-head self-attention with a residual connection:
+Physical violations unfold over time and propagate to later frames, so we model temporal dependencies with a single causal self-attention layer~\cite{wang2021causal}: a triangular mask lets frame $i$ attend only to $j \le i$, preventing the verifier from exploiting future frames when applied mid-denoising.
+For each $(t,\ell) \in \mathcal{T} \times \mathcal{L}$ we project $\mathbf{f}_t^{(\ell)}$ to dimension $d$, add learnable positional embeddings $\mathbf{p}_{1:F}$, and apply causal attention with a residual connection: